Comment by alasdair_

 I don't know much beyond the high level idea of how Tor works, so I could be totally wrong.

-• alasdair_ a day ago
+• alasdair_ 10 months ago

 If I don't know the whole chain (or I don't use a timing attack with a known guard and exit node) then I don't see how I'd know who sent the packet in the first place.
 The person in the chain would connect to a random tor guard node, which would connect to another random node which would connect to my evil exit node.
 My evil exit node would only know which random TOR node the connection came from but that's not enough to tell who the original person was.

-• donmcronald a day ago
+• donmcronald 10 months ago

 Say there are only 2 sites on Tor.
 Site 'A' is plain text and has no pages over 1KB.
 You know this because it's public and you can go look at it.
 Site 'B' hosts memes which are mostly .GIFs that are 1MB+.
 You know this because it's also a public site.